 We are sovereign

-The Tribe seeks economic self- sufficiency in order to support social and economic well-being of its Tribal Members.
-Some of the programs that have been implemented include a Tribal Library, Cultural classes, Scholarship, Fire Prevention, Environmental Protection, and Inter-Tribal Sports.
-Cahuilla operates a Casino and Mountain Sky Travel Center located of Highway 371 that provides some income to the programs and services Cahuilla offers.
+The Tribe seeks economic self-sufficiency in order to support the social and economic well-being of its Tribal Members.
+Some of the programs that have been implemented include Youth and Family events, a Tribal Library, Cultural classes, Scholarships, Fire Prevention, Environmental Protection, Public Works, Cahuilla Consortium Victim Advocacy Program, and Inter-Tribal Sports.
+Cahuilla operates a Casino and Mountain Sky Travel Center located on Highway 371 that provides some income to the programs and services Cahuilla offers.
 Stock raising and cattle ranching is a traditional enterprise on the reservation that some Members have continued in their families for decades.